svpanchal/Best-of-the-BeltLine/README.md

 This is the README for Project 3 for WDI ATL 4.

 Wow, it's happening.

 Tech Used:

-Express
+Express, EJS, Bootstrap, and lots of love

 People:

 Javin

 Ryan

 Steven

 Sorum